 |Doctors say hospitals should ban perfumes

-Doctors have called for a ban on perfumes and aftershaves in hospitals and clinics.
-They say they contain chemicals that can lead to asthma and allergies.
-Over half of asthma attacks are caused by strong smells, such as perfumes, aftershaves, cigarette smoke, cleaning fluids and other strong odours.
-Dr Ken Flegel and Dr James Martin of McGill University wrote about the dangers of smells in hospitals.
+Doctors in Canada have called for a ban on the use of perfumes and aftershaves in hospitals and clinics.
+They say the chemicals in the scents can trigger asthma and allergies.
+Research shows that over half of asthma attacks are caused by irritants such as powerful smells.
+Besides perfumes and aftershaves, these can include cigarette smoke, cleaning fluids and other strong fragrances and odours.
+Dr Ken Flegel and Dr James Martin of McGill University in Canada wrote about the dangers of smells in hospitals in the Canadian Medical Association Journal.
 They said: "Hospital environments free from artificial scents should become a uniform policy, promoting the safety of patients, staff and visitors alike."

-Strong smells affect many of us.
-Around a third of people say they are physically affected by scents.
-The doctors said this should be a serious concern in all hospitals.
-They wrote that although artificial scents try to make us more attractive, they may harm people who have weaker bodies.
-There is more and more evidence that artificial scents make asthma worse.
-The doctors said this is particularly worrying in hospitals where there are many patients with asthma or skin problems.
-They warn that perfumes and aftershaves can make a patient's condition worse.
+Strong smells affect many of us in one way or another.
+Around a third of people say they are physically affected by artificial scents worn by others.
+The doctors noted that this should be a serious concern in all hospitals.
+They wrote: "While artificial scents are designed to make us more attractive, they may result in unintended harm to those who are vulnerable.
+There is emerging evidence that asthma, in some cases, is primarily aggravated by artificial scents."
+They added that: "This is particularly concerning in hospitals, where vulnerable patients with asthma or other upper airway or skin sensitivities are concentrated."
+They warn that scents in hospitals can make these patients' condition worse.